-Tesla is leading not only the electric vehicle evolution but also the battery storage technology.
-In Tesla flagship products such as the Model S and Model X, the sophisticated powertrain produces the fastest electric cars in the world.
+Tesla is leading not only the electric vehicle revolution but also the battery storage technology.
+In some of Tesla’s flagship vehicles such as the Model S and Model X, the sophisticated powertrain produces the fastest electric cars in the world.
 Furthermore, Tesla has developed the most advance battery technology to power all its electric vehicles.
-The Model S and Model X are having the longest battery range in the world at 391 miles and 351 miles respectively, in a single battery charge.
+The Model S and Model X are touted to have the longest travel distance in the world at 391 miles and 351 miles respectively, in a single battery charge.

 It may look like that Tesla is going to become the next Apple or Google.
-As such, it seems like a no-brainer to buy Tesla stock when the company is still young and the stock price is still low.
-However, there is significant amount of risk associated with investing in Tesla stocks.
-The following paragraphs list out several risks of investing in Tesla stocks.
+As such, it may seem like a no-brainer to buy Tesla stocks when the company is still young and the stock price is still low.
+However, there is significant amount of risk associated with investing in Tesla’s stocks.
+The following paragraphs list out several risks of investing in Tesla’s stocks.

 Risk 1: Tesla has not been consistently profitable